Complete Guide to a Standard Backdrop Size for Every Occasion

 Average “Standard” Sizes

-At events, it doubles as a large backdrop for photo booths or small group portraits without overwhelming the available space.
+At events, it works great as a backdrop for photo booths or small group shots, giving you enough coverage without taking over the whole area.

 Reasons photographers prefer the 8×10 ft size: